Sioma112233/Memoizable/README.md

 # Memoizable
-Memoizable is .Net library that helps create [memoizable](https://en.wikipedia.org/wiki/Memoization) function as easily as possible
+Memoizable is .Net library that helps create [memoizable](https://en.wikipedia.org/wiki/Memoization) functions as easily as possible

 ## What is Memoization?
 From [Wikipedia](https://en.wikipedia.org/wiki/Memoization):